bblldave/HercuHealth/docs/Kanban.md

 ## To Do

-- [ ] Design the user interface for the Dashboard.
 - [ ] Implement user authentication and registration logic.
 - [ ] Develop the API for creating and managing workouts and programs.
 - [ ] Write frontend logic for displaying workout and program data.